thisdot/js-jeopardy/game/devjokes.md

 Q5.
 How did the doctor revive the developer? <br>
 A5.
-The dev wasn’t responsive so the doc picked him up by his bootstraps
+The dev wasn’t responsive so the doc picked him up by his bootstraps.

 Q6.
 Why was the JavaScript developer sad? <br>